 - 1. No exhibitor may compete in more than 5 classes per division, with 1 class being the written test.
 If not competing for All-Around, and not taking the written test, an exhibitor may compete in no more than 4 classes. - 2.
 An exhibitor may show only one horse in each performance class, and a horse may only be shown once in each performance class within an age division.
-If more than one horse has been identified, exhibitor must specify on the entry which horse is to be shown in each class. - 3.
+If more than one horse has been identified, the exhibitor must specify on the entry which horse is to be shown in each class. - 3.
 All 4-H Horse exhibitors are required to present their up-to-date record book to their Superintendents or representatives at check-in time.
 (Please bring a hard copy of your record book.)
-Books are available at the following website:

-www.larimer.extension.colostate.edu Click on 4-H, then Horse.

-Please review the e-record link on the website for the specifics regarding what is considered up to date for Fair check-in purposes.
-If records are not up to date, the animal can't be shown at the Fair.

-- ASTM/SEI approved helmets must be worn and correctly fastened, by exhibitors always while mounted.
+Books are available at the following website: www.larimer.extension.colostate.edu Click on 4-H, then Horse. <a href="Please review the e-record link on the website for the specifics regarding what is considered up to date for Fair check-in purposes.
+If records are not up to date, the animal can't be shown at the Fair. - 4.
+ASTM/SEI approved helmets must be worn and correctly fastened, by exhibitors always while mounted.
 This includes warm-up, riding to and from arenas, during all competitions and all other occasions.
 Failure to comply with this policy will result in a warning.
-A second failure to comply will result in dismissal from the 4-H Horse Show.
+A second failure to comply will result in dismissal from the 4-H Horse Show. - 5.
 Riding Safety Rules - No riding on pavement. - Only 4-H members allowed on horses. - No riding double. - Must always have one hand on the reins. - Must always have one leg on either side of the horse. - No cell phone use during testing or while riding. - 6.
 All contestants will be required to wear their exhibitor's number on their back, saddle pad or blanket, visible to the Judge, while the animal is being shown, and to have their exhibitor number with them during the Written Test.
-Numbers must be always worn when mounted. - All exhibitors will receive copies of patterns for all classes.
+Numbers must always be worn when mounted. - 7.
+All exhibitors will receive copies of patterns for all classes.
 These will be sent to all exhibitors by email prior to the horse show.
 Patterns will also be posted near the show office and arenas.
 Additional copies may be purchased for the fee of \$5.00. - 8.
 The selected individuals in Showmanship (1st, 2nd or alternates determined and notified) must represent the horse division in the Overall Round Robin.
-Please see the Exhibitor Schedule for specific dates and times. - 9.
+If siblings share the same horse and both qualify for Round Robin, only one will be eligible to advance which will be the decision of the family. - 9.
 Dropping classes or any change in horse must be done in the Horse Show Office. - 10.
 Once a show order is drawn and the exhibitor's number is called, the exhibitor must appear in this order.
 The exhibitor will be given two minutes in which to appear at the in-gate.
 Failure to do so will disqualify the exhibitor from that class.
 The gateman will line the class up in individual order three deep: up, on deck, and in-the-hole.
 Observe ring courtesy and check-in with the ring clerk prior to each class to indicate "scratch" or "present" for the class.
-If you have a conflict with another class, contact Horse Superintendent(s). - 11.
-To be eligible for the All-Around Horseman award and Super Team award, you must enter this on your entry form.
+If you have a conflict with another class, contact Horse Superintendent(s).

+11. To be eligible for the All-Around Horseman award and Super Team award, you must enter this on your entry form.